AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 type
   sets what information is returned.
 Valid types are: `range`, `name` or `treelevel`.
 If type is not specified then `range` is used as default.

-The operation returns for each selected sweep a data wave.
+The operation returns for each selected sweep times matching epoch a data wave.
 The sweep meta data is transferred to the output data waves.
 If there was nothing selected the number of returned data waves is zero.
 If the selection contains channels that do not have epoch information stored, e.g. `AD`, these selections are skipped in the evaluation.
 For example if `select()` is used for the selectData argument then all channels are selected, but only for `DA` channels epoch information is stored in the labnotebook.